dwosk/aspera-on-cloud-sdk-js/README.md

   .catch(err => console.error(err));
 ```

-For more complete usage, check out the [Aspera On Cloud API documentation](https://developer.ibm.com/apis/catalog/aspera--aspera-on-cloud-api/Introduction) for detailed information about which functions are available.
+For more complete usage, check out the [Documentation](https://dwosk.github.io/aspera-on-cloud-sdk-js/interfaces/aspera_on_cloud.asperaoncloudapi.html) for detailed information about which functions are available.

 See [Examples][examples] for how to perform browser-based authentication to retrieve an OAuth2 access token.